standardco/espen-api-demo/README.md

 # README
-This demo app is meant to show how to interation with [ESPEN Portal](https://admin.espen.afro.who.int/)'s api.
+This simple demo app is meant to show how to integrate with [ESPEN Portal](https://admin.espen.afro.who.int/)'s API.
 The link below provides documentation for the API and also provides a form to request an API key (which is required).

 https://admin.espen.afro.who.int/docs/api